How To Beat Jet Lag

 Sleep, sleep, sleep!

-Do not make the mistake I did when travelling to Australia from the states and think that if you stay up for a long time leading up to your flight, then you will sleep better on the flight.
+Do not make the mistake I did when travelling to Australia from the States and think that if you stay up for a long time leading up to your flight, then you will sleep better ON the flight.
 Nope.
 Not true.
 Big trips cause excitement, anxiety, and plenty of other emotions that will make it ten times harder to sleep.
 Therefore, sleep as much as you can before your trip so that if you end up wide awake throughout the flight, you will have at least gotten some rest prior to leaving.
 If you are travelling with other people, take turns napping in terminals during layovers to catch up on sleep as well.

 Stay awake when you arrive

 When you arrive at your destination and it isn’t night time then don’t go to sleep.
 Fight the urge to nap and stay awake until it is a reasonable time to go to bed.
 This will help adjust your body to the new time zone for the remainder of your trip.
 If you can't check in to your accommodation just yet, why not find a beach or park and soak up some sun to help your body adjust.

 Don’t get stuck in a middle seat